sophias94171/hw3/README.md

   ### - gesture UI mode

   2. Using RPC over serial to send a command to call gesture UI mode.
+  3. LED3(blue) to indicate the start of gesture UI mode.
-  3. User use gesture to select from threshold angles.
+  4. User use gesture to select from threshold angles from a list of angles, 20, 25, 30, 35, 40, 45, 50, 55.
-  4. PC/Python will show the selection on screen.
+  5. PC/Python will show the selection on screen.
   ### - tilt angle detection mode

   5. Using RPC over serial to send a command to call tilt angle detection mode.
+  6. LED1(green) start blinking to indicate for a user to place the mbed on table.
+  7. LED1(green) to indicate for a user to tilt the mbed.
+Screen will show the tilt angle on uLCD  every 1 seconds.
-  6. If tilt angle is over the selected threshold angle, mbed will publish the event and angle through WiFi/MQTT to a broker.
+  8. If tilt angle is over the selected threshold angle, mbed will publish the event and angle through WiFi/MQTT to a broker.
-  7. After 10 tilt events, mbed is back to RPC loop.
+  9. After 10 tilt events, mbed is back to RPC loop.
-  8. PC/Python will show all tilt events on screen.
+  10. PC/Python will show all tilt events on screen.

 ## Demonstration
   ### - gesture UI mode